unknownv2/logmagic/doc/impl/azure-servicefabric.md

 # Microsoft Service Fabric

-There are two streams of NuGet packages for Service Fabric support:
-- 5.6.x - targeting Azure Service Fabric 5.6 and supporting Remoting v1 only and .NET 4.6.1 only.
-This package has reached a stable phase and is not currently being worked on as remoting v1 is getting deprecated.
-- 6.1.x - targeting Azure Service Fabric 6.1 and supporting Remoting v2 only as v1 was removed and targeting .NET Core 2.0 and .NET 4.6.1.
+We only support Azure Service Fabric 6.1.x and higher.
+5.6 is not maintaned anymore since the world has moved on.

-To install the integration install this [NuGet package](https://www.nuget.org/packages/LogMagic.Microsoft.Azure.ServiceFabric/).
+To install the integration install this [NuGet package](https://www.nuget.org/packages/LogMagic.Microsoft.ServiceFabric/).

 This package provides two ways of integrating with Service Fabric - [enrichment](#enrichment), [correlating proxies](#correlating-proxies), and [health reports](#health-reports)